KiroTheBlueFox/modeltocollisionboxesminecraft/README.md

 To clarify :
 I (KiroTheBlueFox (which is my Minecraft username)) own this tool and its code, but the code it generates is owned by the person who did the models you used.

-Be Careful !
-There are 2 different versions of the tool !
-One version is for Minecraft 1.12.x.
-The other is for Minecraft 1.14.x.

 Information : I recommend having python 3.7 installed to launch it.

+Version 1.1 changelog :
+ - Added a visualization of the model's rotation, so it is eaiser to see what you do

+Version 1.0 changelog :
+ - It was the first release, so no changelog

 What's coming in the future ?
  - Presets of rotations and all such as : Stairs, Vertical Stairs, Slabs, Vertical Slabs, and more (requests are welcomed).
- - Visualization of how is the block rotated.